chucknotchunk/MechEng-Mars-Rover-Control-System/README.md

   - [*Implemented*] Implemented 'turn by radius' functionality, allowing the rover to turn with a specified angle and radius.

 - **Central Controller:**
-  - [*Planned*] Developing a central controller to coordinate various subsystems of the rover, improving overall system integration and performance.
+  - [*Implemented*] Developing a central controller to coordinate various subsystems of the rover, improving overall system integration and performance.

 - **GUI Implementation:**
   - [*Planned*] Developing a graphical user interface (GUI) to provide a more intuitive and user-friendly control experience for the rover.